carlosgoe/game-of-life/README.md

 # GameOfLife
-A simple Python implementation of Conway's 'Game of Life'.
+This repository can be considered a rather simple Python implementation of Conway's 'Game of Life'.